-The AQM interfaces include an Advanced High-performance Bus (AHB) interface to the NPEs and Intel XScale® processor (or any other AHB bus master), a Flag Bus interface, an event bus (to the NPE condition select logic) and two interrupts to the Intel XScale® processor.
+The AQM interfaces include an Advanced High-performance Bus (AHB) interface to the NPEs and Intel XScale core (or any other AHB bus master), a Flag Bus interface, an event bus (to the NPE condition select logic) and two interrupts to the Intel XScale core.
 The AHB interface is used for configuration of the AQM and provides access to queues, queue status and SRAM.
 Individual queue status for queues 0-31 is communicated to the NPEs via the flag bus.
 Combined queue status for queues 32-63 are communicated to the NPEs via the event bus.
-The two interrupts, one for queues 0-31 and one for queues 32-63, provide status interrupts to the Intel XScale® processor.
+The two interrupts, one for queues 0-31 and one for queues 32-63, provide status interrupts to the Intel XScale core.

-Intel XScale® Processor
+2.2 Intel XScale® Core

-The Intel XScale technology is compliant with the ARM® Version 5TE instruction-set architecture (ISA).
-The Intel XScale® processor, shown in [Figure 6](#), is designed with Intel 0.18-micron production semiconductor process technology.
-This process technology enables the Intel XScale® processor to operate over a wide speed and power range, producing industry-leading mW/MIPS performance.
+The Intel XScale® Core technology is compliant with the ARM® Version 5TE instruction-set architecture (ISA).
+The Intel XScale core - shown in [Figure 5](#) - is designed with Intel state-of-the-art, 0.18- $\mu$ -production semiconductor process technology.
+This process technology enables the Intel XScale core to operate over a wide speed and power range, producing industry-leading mW/MIPS performance.

-Intel XScale® processor features include:
+Intel XScale core features include:

-- Seven/eight-stage super-pipeline promotes high-speed, efficient processor performance - 128-entry branch target buffer keeps pipeline filled with statistically correct branch choices - 32-entry instruction memory-management unit for logical-to-physical address translation, access permissions, I-cache attributes - 32-entry data-memory management unit for logical-to-physical address translation, access permissions, D-cache attributes
+- Seven/eight-stage super-pipeline promotes high-speed, efficient core performance - 128-entry branch target buffer keeps pipeline filled with statistically correct branch choices - 32-entry instruction memory-management unit for logical-to-physical address translation, access permissions, I-cache attributes - 32-entry data-memory management unit for logical-to-physical address translation, access permissions, D-cache attributes - 32-Kbyte instruction cache can hold entire programs, preventing core stalls caused by multi-cycle memory accesses - 32-Kbyte data cache reduces core stalls caused by multi-cycle memory accesses - 2-Kbyte mini-data cache for frequently changing data streams avoids "thrashing" of the D-cache - Four-entry fill-and-pend buffers to promote core efficiency by allowing "hit-under-miss" operation with data caches

-- 32-Kbyte instruction cache can hold entire programs, preventing processor stalls caused by multi-cycle memory accesses - 32-Kbyte data cache reduces processor stalls caused by multi-cycle memory accesses - 2-Kbyte mini-data cache for frequently changing data streams avoids "thrashing" of the D-cache - Four-entry fill-and-pend buffers to promote processor efficiency by allowing "hit-under-miss" operation with data caches - Eight-entry write buffer allows the processor to continue execution while data is written to memory - Multiple-accumulate coprocessor that can do two simultaneous, 16-bit, SIMD multiplies with 40-bit accumulation for efficient, high-quality media and signal processing - Performance monitoring unit (PMU) furnishing two 32-bit event counters and one 32-bit cycle counter for analysis of hit rates, etc. This PMU is for the Intel XScale® processor only.
-An additional PMU is supplied for monitoring of internal bus performance. - JTAG debug unit that uses hardware break points and 256-entry trace history buffer (for flow-change messages) to debug programs
+- Eight-entry write buffer allows the core to continue execution while data is written to memory - Multiple-accumulate coprocessor that can do two simultaneous, 16-bit, SIMD multiplies with 40-bit accumulation for efficient, high-quality media and signal processing - Performance monitoring unit (PMU) furnishing two 32-bit event counters and one 32-bit cycle counter for analysis of hit rates, etc.

+| This PMU is for the Intel XScale core only.
+An additional PMU is supplied for monitoring of internal bus performance.

+- JTAG debug unit that uses hardware break points and 256-entry trace history buffer (for flow-change messages) to debug programs

-Figure 6.
-Intel XScale® Technology Block Diagram
+Figure 5.
+Intel XScale® Core Block Diagram